 Description of Operations

 Children of the Nations (referenced hereafter as “the Organization”) is incorporated as a non-profit corporation.
-Its purpose is to provide responsible care to orphaned and destitute children by the equipping of nationals and mobilizing resources from churches, agencies, clubs, organizations, governments, and individuals.
-The locations of operations include the headquarters in Silverdale, Washington, regional offices in California and Florida, and five aid sites in the Dominican Republic, Haiti, Malawi, Sierra Leone, and Uganda.
+Its purpose is to provide holistic Christ-centered care to orphaned and destitute children, enabling them to create positive and lasting change in their nations.
+The locations of operations include the headquarters in Silverdale, Washington, and offices in Seattle, California, Colorado, Connecticut, Florida, Georgia, Illinois, Massachusetts, Nebraska, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, and Texas.
+The organization directly supports, through financial and organizational resources, foreign aid non-governmental (NGOs) in the Dominican Republic, Haiti, Malawi, Sierra Leone, and Uganda.

 Basis of Accounting

 The Organization has adopted a policy of preparing its financial statements in accordance with generally accepted accounting principles; accordingly the financial statements have been prepared on the accrual basis of accounting.